lsst-ts/tssw_developer_guide/doc/guidelines/conda/conda.rst

+.. _Conda:

 =====================
 Conda Developer Guide
 =====================

 .. note::

    This document contains a developer guide for conda and Telescope Site Software.

 Procedure